It's one of the most common things we hear: "I'm 62, isn't it too late?" or "I'm 74, can I really do something about this now?"

 At OsteoStrong Austin and Georgetown, we track members' force output on each device every single session.
 It's one of the most rewarding things about the center: people can literally watch themselves get stronger, week by week.

-Over 12 months, it's common to see members double their force output - often from a weak 50% of body weight to a strong 200% or more.
-DEXA improvements follow, usually visible within 6-12 months of consistent weekly sessions.
+Over 12 months, it's common to see members double their force output, often from a weak 50% of body weight to a strong 200% or more.
+On DEXA, the pattern we see most often is a halt of bone loss during year one, followed by meaningful density gains in year two of consistent weekly sessions.
+Bone is slow tissue.
+We plan the journey in years, not months.

 Some highlights we've seen: